Generate Client ID and Secret in GitLab Self-Hosted

 Scopes: The following scopes are required for different areas:

-: For basic API access to GitLab endpointsread_user
+read_api: For basic API access to GitLab endpoints

-: For accessing repository data and branches, reading and accessing issueswrite_repository
+read_repository: For accessing repository data and branches, reading and accessing issues

-: For creating merge requests and managing webhooks, creating and managing issuesapi
+write_repository: For creating merge requests and managing webhooks, creating and managing issues

-: For general API access to all repository endpoints, managing CI/CD variables and secrets.
-Creating, updating, and deleting webhooksopenid
+api: For general API access to all repository endpoints, managing CI/CD variables and secrets.
+Creating, updating, and deleting webhooks

 -